juliaguida/oystercard/apprenticeship_module_outlines.md

 #### Reflect on TDD

-The skills and concepts dealt with this week build on the things you learned last week, so take a moment to reflect on Test Driven Development.
+The skills and concepts dealt with this week consolidate and build on the things you learned last week, so take a moment to reflect on Test Driven Development.

 * What did you learn about your progress from doing the Airport challenge?
 * Can you test-drive a class with instance variables and methods?
 * Can you test-drive two classes that work together?
+* Do you always write tests first?

 If you need to spend more time working on these things, go for it!